« Wine News (15) | Main | Katsunuma Winery (Yamanashi, Japan) »

 We're deeply impressed by this visit.
-For our first winery visit in the Yamanashi wine region south of Tokyo, we have come across wines that have nothing to Lumiere_katsunuma_sitefear from being tasted side to side with recognized international wines.
+For our first winery visit in the Yamanashi wine region south of Tokyo, we have come across wines that have nothing to fear from being tasted side to side with recognized international wines.
 This winery has a long existence already, and has reached international recognition under the guidance of Mrs Reiko Tsukamoto.

 But let's remind the very beginning of Japan's wine : this is the year 1878, and the first years of the Meiji era, when Japan was opening itself to Western ideas and techniques, and some people in the town of Katsunuma, a city sitting on the foothills of snow-capped mountains [pic on right], were thinking of introducing wine here.
 2 young men named Seisho Takano and Ryuken Tsuchiya were sent to Beaune, France, to study everything about vineyard farming and winemaking.
 After two years they were back home and started a winery in Katsunuma, the Dainihon Yamanashi Winery.